dutoitc/copper/README.md

 * Mail reporter: report values, messages by mail
 * Slf4j reporter: report values in a log file
 * Pushover reporter: report values on mobile phone via Pushover
+* CSV reporter: report values as CSV

 # WEB
 Everything placed under a special folder 'externalweb' will be served as /web.
 This could be used to host a monitoring WEB application.
+A special UI generator is available under /ui context.

 # Future
 Here is a little wishlist.
 Add yours (report to dutoitc@shimbawa.ch)